Multipacker/framed/README.md

 # Framed

-The Framed profiler is a hobby project that measures various counters across sections of your code and displays them visually.
+The Framed profiler is a hobby project that measures time taken by various zones across sections of your code and displays them visually.
 It currently only has direct support for C and C++.
-It consists of two parts: a small [stb]-style single header file library for capturing counters, and a graphical visualizer for displaying the counters.
+It consists of two parts: a small [stb]-style single header file library for capturing zones, and an graphical application for displaying them visually.

-Gathering of counters happens by manually adding a minimal amount of markup to your code.
-This takes care of collecting counters and sending them over to the visualizer.
+Gathering of zones happens by manually adding a minimal amount of markup to your code.
+This takes care of collecting zones and sending them over to the visualizer application.
+See more in [Usage](README.md##usage)

 Currently the only supported counter is [RDTSC], but more will be added later.
 Only single-threaded applications can be profiled currently.